NahidulIslam77/NahidulIslam77/README.md

 ## Hello Everyone! 👋

 Hello!
 I'm Nahidul Islam.
-I’m from Bangladesh and currently studying Computer Science and Engineering at United International University.
+I’m from Bangladesh and currently a 3rd-year Computer Science and Engineering student at United International University.

-I enjoy coding.
-I'm a beginner in competitive programming, I first got into it to strengthen my combinatorics, but now I do it because I liked it.
-Especially when it challenges me to think critically and solve complex problems.
-I use C++ and java for cp, and I’m constantly learning and improving through contests on platforms like Codeforces and HackerRank.
+Over the past few years, I've developed a strong interest in problem-solving and software development.
+Competitive programming has become one of the best ways for me to improve my analytical thinking and deepen my understanding of algorithms and data structures.
+I primarily use C++ and Python, and regularly practice on platforms like LeetCode and Codeforces.

+Beyond solving problems, I enjoy building projects that allow me to apply what I learn and gain practical experience.
+I believe the best way to grow as a developer is to stay curious, keep learning, and build consistently.

+My current interests include backend development, machine learning and computational biology.
+I'm also curious about quantum computing and hope to explore it in the future.
+These fields combine mathematics, programming, and scientific research in ways that I find both challenging and meaningful, and I hope to contribute to them in the future.

-Outside of programming, I’m a big fan of cricket, football, and tennis.
-In my free time, I love playing football and listening to music.
+Outside of academics, I enjoy following football, cricket, and tennis.
+I also like playing football, listening to music, and spending time learning something new whenever I can.

-I’m deeply interested in Machine Learning, AI, and web development.
-The idea of building intelligent systems that can solve real world problems excites me and I’m passionate about exploring these areas further in the future.

 ### 🌐 Connect with me